Prairie Fire Solar

 - Environmental; Native Plant Survey, Mitigation

 Prairie Fire Solar Project is a 28-acre site comprised of 24,000 ground-mounted PV solar modules.
-This south-facing system generates 5 megawatts of renewable energy to provide power to the south Tucson area.
+This south-facing system generates five MW of renewable energy to provide power to the South Tucson area.

 Westwood provided a suite of design and engineering services to bring the Prairie Fire Solar project to completion.
 While the site itself was fairly straightforward and conducive to ground-mounted solar racks, the project was not without challenges.